10 Exotic, Unusual, and Weird Fruits and Veggies

 What's weird about this fruit is that it appears to blossom right out of the bark and trunk of the tree!
 Actually, when the Jabuticaba tree is in full bloom, it looks like it had a bad purple pimples breakout!

 Jabuticaba is native to South America and is similar to grapes, and in its uses as well.
-Wine and liquor is made from Jabuticaba.
+Wine and liquor are made from Jabuticaba.

 The flowers and stems of salsify plants are not eaten but their roots are.
 It is used to add savory flavor to everything from soups to stews.